 10 King's College Road

 Interested in meeting the speaker in person?
 Sign up for lunch here.
-There are limited number of spots, you will be admitted based on first-come-first-serve basis.
+There are 7 available spots, you will be admitted based on first-come-first-serve basis.